twks-cohort/nine-lab-platform-eks-base/README.md

 The clusters monitors are the same for each cluster and deployed with the cluster, whereas the dashboard incorporates all clusters and is deployed by git push.

 As with this repo/pipieline, the dashboard and monitors deployed by a pipeline are concerned with the services managed within the pipeline.

+_Note.
+While effective and simple, the dahsboard and monitor deployments would benefits from a clean, resusable abstraction._

 ## upgrade How-tos